 STEP 7: Choose your submission methods and verify their capabilities.

-ECs and groups who are reporting PI can submit measures via multiple collection types:
+ECs and groups who are reporting PI can submit measures via multiple collection types.
+Practices can explore submitting data via the QPP website or by finding an appropriate vendor via the QPP Resource Library.

 STEP 8: Submit your PI data as required by the third-party vendor or directly to CMS via the Quality Payment Program webpage by March 31, 2021.